xycoord/xycoord.github.io/_posts/2025-12-06-Direct-Logit-Attribution.md

 - **Interpretation requires care:** What DLA reveals varies case-by-case depending on whether contributions are concentrated or distributed.
 Each analysis requires reasoning from first principles to form and narrow down hypotheses without drawing overly strong conclusions

 For these reasons, DLA is best viewed as a starting point for mechanistic interpretability -- a way to efficiently identify which components warrant deeper investigation through complementary techniques such as activation patching and analysis of attention patterns in specific heads.

+*Thanks to Elias Sandmann for their review and suggestions, especially in the Logit Lens section.*